 Developing a pipeline of leaders at all levels is critical to creating an enduring organization.
-I have been developing and implementing processes and programs for more than 15 years while at Suffolk Construction, the Bank of New York Mellon and Capital One.
-While at Suffolk, our leadership development approach won three industry awards and at the Bank of New York Mellon our Leadership Development program was ranked a “Top 10” program by Leadership Excellence Magazine in 2012.
+I have been developing and implementing leadership development practices and programs for more than 20 years.
+I received national recognition for my approach to leadership development and was ranked one of the “Top 100” global practitioners by Leadership Excellence Magazine.

 My practice focuses on three types of Leadership Development Programs.